 The ballast used varied according the region and time period.
 Very early railways even used ash.
 It’s also worth checking the size you intend to use.
 There’s quite a variety of sizes available, from large to fine, and although labelled as being for N gauge some brands can be too large.

-Personally, I use Woodland Scenics Fine grade which, to my eyes, has the right size granules for N gauge track.
+Personally, I use Woodland Scenics Fine grade which, to my eyes, has the right size granules for N and 009/HOe gauge track.

 When using ballast spreaders the trick is to do long runs of track in one go so you run out of track before you run out of ballast — otherwise you’ll have to lift the unit off the track with the scatter material still in the hopper where it falls out and goes everywhere.
 Of course, how much you load up depends on the speed at which you move along the track and I’d recommend having a trial go on a bit of spare track before using it in anger to determine what speed works for you and how much ballast to pour in.

 When finished ballasting, gently tap the rails around the layout with a small spoon to get the ballast to settle between the sleepers (a light brush along the top might also be needed) and then it’s just a matter of lightly spraying with a water/soap mix and applying the glue as described in this ballasting tutorial.
 I have seen other ballast spreaders that have brushes underneath to do this for you but on the ones I’ve tried they don’t stay attached 🙁

 My pick for the best N gauge ballast spreader